-10.12 Section 3 (e): Mere Admixture Resulting Only In Aggregation Of The Properties Or A Method Of Making Such Mere Admixture
+10.12 Section 3 (e): Mere Admixture Resulting only in Aggregation of The Properties Or A Method Of Making Such Mere Admixture

 - 10.13 It is a well-accepted principle of Patent Law that mere placing side by side of old integers so that each performs its own proper function independently of any of the others is not a patentable combination, but that where the old integers when placed together has some working interrelation producing a new or improved result, then there is patentable subject matter in the idea of the working inter relations brought about by the collocation of the integers. - 10.14 In Ram Pratap v Bhaba Atomic Research Centre (1976) IPLR 28 at 35, it was held that a mere juxtaposition of features already known before the priority date which have been arbitrarily chosen from among a number of different combinations which could be chosen was not a patentable invention. - 10.15 Section 3(e) of the Act reflects the legislative intent on the law of patenting of combination inventions in the field of chemical as well as biotechnological sciences. - 10.16 Claims related to compositions obtained by mere admixture resulting in aggregation of the properties of the individual components are not patentable under section 3(e) of Act.
+However, in a composition if the functional interaction between the features achieves a combined technical effect which is greater than the sum of the technical effects of the individual features, it indicates that such a composition is more than a mere aggregation of the features.

-10.17 : Illustrative examples for section 3( e):
+10.17 : Illustrative examples for section 3(e):